Presentation and Status in Health Basket

 Pregnancy and Lactation

-Pregnancy: There are no data on the use of Glycopyrronium bromide oral solution in pregnant women.
+Pregnancy: There is limited amount of data (less than 300 pregnancy outcomes) from the use of this medical product in pregnant women.
 The assessment of reproductive endpoints for glycopyrronium is limited.
-Glycopyrronium is contraindicated in pregnancy.
+As a precautionary measure, it is preferable to avoid the use of glycopyrronium bromide during pregnancy.

 Overdose